megemann/HPOptimization/README.md

 ## Contributing

 If you have any suggestions or improvements, please feel free to open an issue or submit a pull request.
+If there is enough demand, I may implement the advanced solutions later.
 Additionally, you can contact me at ajfairbanks2005@gmail.com.

 ## License